 I want a leader who serves everyone, not just those who are old enough to vote.
 As a young person, my worth should not be measured by my potential to contribute to the labor market or pay taxes.
 I’m sick of politicians touting that I must create a “better world“ for tomorrow’s generation when they themselves are not actively considering youth when creating policies.

-Right now, America’s 74 million children are growing up in a time of incredible uncertainty and strife.
+Right now, the United States’ 74 million children are growing up in a time of incredible uncertainty and strife.
 My little brother’s vulnerability scares me.
 He is growing up under a nightmarish, blood-red sky while public services that deliver his vital medications are forced to close.
 Surviving is no longer enough.
 He deserves to grow up in a country that allows him to thrive.
-One where every political decision is measured by its impact on the health and wellbeing of America’s future: children.
+One where every political decision is measured by its impact on the health and well-being of the country’s future: children.

 One who proudly leads a country that prioritizes the education, safety and happiness of its most vulnerable citizens.
 I ask that you truly take leadership on children’s rights on the national and international stage.

 I want to leave this world better than I found it.
 You do, too.
 Do not forget who you are fighting for.
 Do not forget me, my little brother or the millions of other American children now that you are in office.